 However, there can be some frustrating roadblocks.
 For instance, you might be permitted to vote, but your vote will be classed as "provisional" or "affidavit," meaning it won't be counted on Election Day itself.
 Votes are declared provisional if there's some sort of doubt about the vote's eligibility — for instance, if you're inactive and bring insufficient ID to the polling station.
 Provisional ballots are held in a sealed envelope along with the voter's ID information, and the Election Board staff has a certain amount of time to determine whether the vote is legitimate.
 It changes between jurisdictions; in Washington, D.C., it's 10 days, while in Massachusetts it's 12, according to the National Conference of State Legislatures.

 In a battleground state, this could pose a problem if the Nov.
 3 results are extremely tight and one candidate requests a recount.
 (Some of us remember living through the infamous 2000 election, in which Americans waited for days on end as officials counted absentee and provisional ballots in Florida, which was the deciding state that year.)
 Due to the pandemic and a huge rise in mail-in votes, The New York Times reports that a lot of states won't actually have full vote counts ready on election night, and only nine states believe they'll have 98% of unofficial results by noon on Wednesday Nov.
 4.

 Because every state is different, the best way to get answers is by contacting your local or state election board.
-There may still be time to reactivate your status before Nov.
-8 — but, if that's not the case, the board can advise you on how best to proceed and ensure that your vote is counted on Election Day.
+If you're not certain about your status or what you should do, the board can advise you on how best to proceed and ensure that your vote is counted on Election Day.